 By default, Weld uses the EJB component class when creating new EJB instances.
 This may not always be desired especially if the EJB container uses subclassing internally.
 In such scenario, the EJB container requires that the subclass it generated is used for creating instances instead of the component class.
-An integrator can communicate such layout to Weld by additionally implementing the optional SubclassedComponentDescriptor interface in the EjbDescriptor implementation.
-The return value of the SubclassedComponentDescriptor.getComponentSubclass() [http://docs.jboss.org/weld/ javadoc/2.2/weld-spi/org/jboss/weld/ejb/spi/
+An integrator can communicate such layout to Weld by additionally implementing the optional SubclassedComponentDescriptor interface in implementation.
+The return the EjbDescriptor value of SubclassedComponentDescriptor.getComponentSubclass() the [http://docs.jboss.org/weld/ javadoc/2.2/weld-spi/org/jboss/weld/ejb/spi/